rockchalkwushock/codybrunner.me/src/content/posts/2017-10-05/automating-with-circleci.md

 The fix I found was to set `PUBLIC_URL` at the time of the build process; by doing this I could then alias the deployment instance to whatever I had set that env var to be later on in the deployment job.

-> _NOTE: use `now.sh` if you do not have a domain or you will be asked to purchase the domain by Zeit and the CI will hang at this prompt.
+> _**NOTE**: use `now.sh` if you do not have a domain or you will be asked to purchase the domain by Zeit and the CI will hang at this prompt.
 If you have your own domain already just supply it as shown._

 ## Deploying

 Before writing the deployment job we will need to get the `NOW_TOKEN` from Zeit and supply it as an environment variable to CircleCi.

-> _NOTE: You will need to create an account with Zeit and can do so very easily.
+> _**NOTE**: You will need to create an account with Zeit and can do so very easily.
 If you are new to Zeit’s Now platform checkout this [article](https://medium.com/@RockChalkDev/deploying-with-zeits-now-cli-796e41f05102)!_

 Visit [Zeit](https://zeit.co) & login to your account.
 Click on your avatar and navigate to Account Settings > Tokens.
 Copy the token and then navigate to CircleCi.
 From your homepage find the project deployment and click on it.
 Now click on the gear in the right corner.
 You should see Environment Variables in the left hand side bar, click this.
 Now you can add the token as an environment variable to your deployment.
 At build time this will be injected in place of `NOW_TOKEN` authenticating the process with Zeit.